 Net migration to the state is comprised of domestic migration (or migrants moving to Texas from other states) and international migration (or immigrants moving to Texas from another country).
 Between 2000 and 2010, international migration made up over half, or 52 percent, of the total net migration to the state, and domestic migration contributed about 48 percent of the total net migration.
-In contrast, between 2010 and 2015, domestic migration made up over 60 percent of the total net migration to the state, compared to less than 38 percent added from international migration.
+In contrast, between 2010 and 2015, domestic migration made up over 61 percent of the total net migration to the state, compared to less than 39 percent added from international migration.

 These differences in the migration patterns employed in our most recent population projections have significant implications for the projected findings.
 For instance, certain parts of the state are most impacted by population changes associated with domestic migration, whereas other parts of the state are more impacted by changes in international migration.
 The latest projections indicate faster and more growth in areas characterized by high domestic migration and slower growth in some border counties and other areas of the state with high shares of international migration.
-Additionally, domestic migration is more often characterized by migration of non-Hispanic whites, whereas international migration to Texas is more often characterized by migration of Hispanics.
-Therefore, the most recent projections employing the 2010 to 2015 migration patterns produce an increased rate of growth for the non-Hispanic white population and a slower rate of growth for Hispanics.
-Indeed, if the patterns of strong domestic migration (mostly comprised of migration by non-Hispanic whites) and a smaller share of international migration continues into the future, our projections indicate this pattern could mitigate and even compensate for the aging effect of the Baby Boom generation on the Texas population.
+Additionally, domestic migration is more often characterized by migration of non-Hispanic Whites, whereas international migration to Texas is more often characterized by migration patterns produce an increased rate of growth for the non-Hispanic White population and a slower rate of growth for Hispanics.
+Indeed, if the patterns of strong domestic migration (mostly comprised of migration by non-Hispanic Whites) and a smaller share of international migration continues into the future, our projections indicate this pattern could mitigate and even compensate for the aging effect of the Baby Boom generation on the Texas population.